alexwbi/alexwbi.github.io/_posts/2021-03-31-why-I-quit-my-startup-job-to-start-a-PhD.md

 And that’s the mindset I adopted.
 I saw grad school as a stepping stone, a small piece of a longer journey.

-My long-term goal is to start a company in cleantech.<sup>2</sup> Given this, a PhD is the perfect incubation environment.
+Given my goal of starting a cleantech company, a PhD is the perfect incubation environment.
 A place to drill down into an area, meet like-minded people, and iterate on ideas.

 ## PhD = accountability
 This may come as a surprise.